Theory of planned behavior: Voting behavior

 TPB has guided political scientists' research on voter turnout and behavior.
 TPB has also been applied to help us understand legislator behavior.

+Financial behavior

+The theory of planned behavior (TPB) is widely utilized in the field of household financial behavior research.
+This theory helps to understand and predict various financial decisions and behaviors, including investment choices, debt management, mortgage use, cash, saving, and credit management.
+It posits that individual intentions and attitudes, subjective norms, and perceived behavioral control are key factors influencing behavior.
+Over the years, researchers have applied and expanded upon this theory to gain insights into specific financial behaviors and their determinants.
+For example, in a study examining investment decisions, East (1993) found that the subjective norm (influence of friends and relatives) and perceived control (importance of easy access to funds) significantly influenced individuals' investment choices.
+This highlights the importance of social influences and the perceived ease of acting in financial decision-making.
+In another study on individual debt behavior, Xiao and Wu (2008) extended the TPB model and discovered that customer satisfaction contributed to behavioral intention and influenced actual behavior, emphasizing the role of client satisfaction in shaping financial actions.
+Similarly, in a study involving mortgage clients, Bansal & Taylor (2002) explored factors affecting customer service switching behavior within the context of the TPB.
+They identified significant interactions between perceived control and intention, perceived control and attitude, and attitude and subjective norms, all of which shaped behavior intention.
+The TPB has also been applied to study the financial behaviors of college students concerning cash, credit, and saving management, providing valuable insights into how young adults form their financial behaviors based on their intentions, attitudes, social norms, and perceived control.

 Important steps in applying TPB to help change behavior

 With TPB as a theoretical framework, certain steps can be followed in efforts to increase the chances of behavior change.
 The team implementing an intervention should specify the action, target, context, and time.
 For example, a goal might be to "consume at least one serving of whole grains during breakfast each day in the forthcoming month."
 In this example, "consuming" is the action, "one serving of whole grains" is the target, "during breakfast each day" is the context, and "in the forthcoming month" is the time.
 Once a goal is specified, an elicitation phase can be used to identify salient factors that bear on achieving the goal.
 The pertinent beliefs regarding a specific behavior may differ in different populations.
 Conducting open-ended elicitation interviews can be useful in applying TPB.
 Elicitation interviews help to identify relevant behavioral outcomes, referents, cultural factors, facilitating factors, and barriers to change in the focal behavior and target population.
 The following are sample questions that may be used during an elicitation interview: